 Ms Davies also paid tribute to all the welfare team at Mariners' Park.
 'You cannot do all this by yourself and I could not have done it without the support of the welfare team.
 I have never felt so supported.'

-She said Covid-19 had changed how she viewed leadership and had inspired the decision to live at the home for a month during the peak of the pandemic to show solidarity with staff.
+She said Covid-19 had changed how she viewed leadership and had inspired the decision to live at the park for a month during the peak of the pandemic to show solidarity with staff.

-Ms Davies first joined the team 15 years ago as head of domiciliary care, now called Nautilus Care Service, and then took on the role of care home manager at the park for retired seafarers and their dependants about six years ago.
-The Mariners' Park Estate is at the heart of the Nautilus Welfare Fund – a UK-registered charity administered by Nautilus International, offering a range of specialist services to support retired seafarers and their dependants.
+Ms Davies first joined the team 15 years ago as head of domiciliary care, now called Nautilus Care, and also took on responsibility for the Care Home six years ago.
+The Mariners' Park estate is at the heart of the Nautilus Welfare Fund – a UK-registered charity administered by Nautilus International, offering a range of specialist services to support retired seafarers and their dependants.